rimutaka/posts/drafts/on-prem-to-azure-sql-migration-assessment/readme.md

 ## Conclusion

 **The only viable migration option that meets our time and budget constraints is Azure SQL**.
 It is the closest in terms of  technology and requires the least change compared to all the other options.
-Azure SQL has three different types of MS SQL products.
+Azure SQL has three different types of MS SQL products:

 * **Azure SQL Pool** - most optimal and cost-effective
 * **Azure VM + MS SQL** - the quickest and least risky